Copy editing: Contemporary

-Useful in many word processors, a track changes feature allows users to make changes to a document and view them separately from the original document.
-In Microsoft Word, users can choose whether to show or hide changes by clicking track changes under the Review ribbon.
-Those editing documents can leave comments by clicking wherever the user desires to leave a comment and clicking New Comment under the review ribbon or by highlighting text and clicking New Comment.
-Users can apply revisions and choose which level of markups to view under the Show Markup dropdown menu in the Review ribbon.
-Users can also choose to accept or reject changes by clicking either Accept or Reject in the Review Ribbon.

 Contemporary copy editor

 The field of copy editing is not obsolete.
-Teresa Schmedding, president of the American Copy Editors Society (ACES) and a deputy managing editor at the Daily Herald in Chicago, thinks that copy editors are "a natural fit" for digital journalism and social media because, though publishing has been made available to almost anyone, quality and credibility is brought to content only by copy editors.
+Teresa Schmedding, president of the American Copy Editors Society (ACES) and a deputy managing editor at the Daily Herald in Chicago, thinks that copy editors are "a natural fit" for digital journalism and social media because, though publishing has been made available to almost anyone, quality and credibility are brought to content only by copy editors.

-Copy editors must now consider multimedia aspects of the story, such as video, images, audio, and search engine optimization, which may be included in digital publications.
-Digital editing now requires copy editors to understand SEO, HTML, CSS, and RSS feeds, as well as creative tools like Adobe Illustrator.
+Copy editors must now consider multimedia aspects of the story, such as video, images, audio and search engine optimization, which may be included in digital publications.
+Digital editing now requires copy editors to understand SEO, HTML, CSS and RSS feeds, as well as creative tools like Adobe Illustrator.
+This shows that the age of copy editing has now surpassed traditional methods of editing.
+The basics of checking grammar and punctuation are still necessary, but in the age of technology, the field of copy-editing has grown to include digital editing of various forms of media.
+Contemporary copy editors now have to review and understand current technology to help authors gain credibility in today's digital age.

 Issues

 One of the problems with copy-editing is that it may slow the publication of the text.
 With the digital publishing era came an increased demand for a fast turnover of information.
-Additional details such as color printing, page size, and layout are determined by the allotted budget.
+Additional details such as color printing, page size and layout are determined by the allotted budget.
 Web-based publications, such as BuzzFeed and Slate, do not have enough room in their budgets to keep sufficient staff to edit their massive, daily rushes of content.
 Therefore copy chief Emmy Favila says lower-priority posts are published without copyedits at Buzzfeed.
 Slate does not edit its blog posts before publication, but all of its news articles are copy edited before publication, say Slate copy chief Lowen Liu and deputy editor Julia Turner.

 In response to such high demands for fast-produced content, some online publications have started publishing articles first and then editing later, a process known as back-editing.
 Editors prioritize stories to edit based on traffic and whether the content was originally reported for needing edits.

 Reading material has become increasingly accessible to users with a wide range of disabilities.
 Carolyn Rude exemplifies such cases in alternatively replacing illustrations with text and audio translations for the visually impaired.
 Rude also suggests that web developers attempt to stick to print guidelines, such as "clear and simple language and consistent terms and navigation devices", especially when readers are looking at text in a second language.